joaomcteixeira/python-project-skeleton/docs/nonlisted/ci_platforms.rst

 answer that question.

 When using this repository, keep in mind that you don't need to use all services adopted here.
-You can drop or add any other at your will.
+You can drop or add any other at your will by removing the files or lines related to them or adding new ones following the patterns presented here.

-The following summaries the platforms adopted:
+The following list summarizes the platforms adopted:

 #.
 Building and testing
     * GitHub actions